English Music in the Renaissance (35 min)

 Samuel Pepys, the diarist, even chose his servants for their ability to take part in a madrigal.
 The part books of madrigals were brought out for the evening’s entertainment, just as people now would settle down to play bridge.

 These part books were rather like small-sized editions of orchestral parts in the present day.
 No singer saw the other parts, he had only his own.
-There was another form of song book in which the different parts faced the four edges of a page, so that each of four people gathered round a page had a part facing him.
+There was another form of song book in which the different parts faced the four edges of a page.
+That way four people gathered round a page each had a part facing him.

 Madrigals were written as “apt for voices or viols,” which meant that they could be played on instruments instead of being sung.
 Composers had yet to learn that instruments could be treated in an entirely different way from voices.
 Every household had its “chest of viols.”
 There were two treble, two tenor, and two bass viols, each generally having six strings.